John30013/disqus-auto-expand/README.md

 These options control other aspects of the extension.

-- “Check for changes” controls how often (in seconds) the extension checks for new links.
+- **Check for changes**: controls how often (in seconds) the extension checks for new links.
-- “Use dark theme” changes the options page to a dark color theme.
+- **Use dark theme**: changes the options page to a dark color scheme.
-- “Log debug output” causes the extension to log debug messages to the brower’s Developer Console.
+- **Log debug output**: causes the extension to log debug messages to the brower’s Developer Console.
 You should not need to enable this option during normal usage.

 ---

 ## Future changes

 I welcome your suggestions for new features.
-I am currently considering the following:

-- Add a push button that would completely load a discussion and expand all of its replies and embedded media.
-The purpose is to allow searching the full text of the discussion (especially an older one that is no longer receiving new comments).
-Since this feature could potentially load a lot of data, it wouldn’t be a “persistent” option like the link expansion options are; it would be “on demand”.

 ---

 ## Changelog

+### Version 0.4

+- New **Load all content** option: repeatedly expands all replies and content links and buttons until all content has been loaded.
+- The extension’s icon in the browser’s toolbar changes to a “pause” icon when the “Check for new content” option is set to zero.

 ### Version 0.3